Deutsche Telekom hopes to hide German internet traffic from spies

-Public outrage followed revelations that U.S. spy programs had accessed the private messages of German citizens.
+Public outrage followed revelations that U.S. spy programmes had accessed the private messages of German citizens.
 Deutsche Telekom had already said it would only channel local email traffic through servers within Germany.

 The company aims to agree with other internet providers that any data being transmitted domestically would not leave German borders, a Deutsche Telekom spokesman said.